 Don't let anxiety make you suffer any longer.
 Call SUN for help.

-Not everyone will experience the same path in their recovery, but there are some things you can expect when it comes to getting treatment for cocaine at SUN Kentucky.
-Our two programs for cocaine treatment include inpatient and intensive outpatient.
+Not everyone will experience the same path in their recovery, but there are some things you can expect when it comes to getting cocaine addiction treatment at SUN Kentucky.
+Our two cocaine rehab programs include inpatient and intensive outpatient.
 During inpatient, you will stay at the facility 24/7 as you participate in activities that involve group therapy, individual therapy, yoga, and other activities that will help you form new habits and focus on your healing.
 With intensive outpatient, you won’t stay at the facility, but you will be at the facility during the day and be able to go home at night.
 You might be treated for behavioral health concerns such as anxiety and depression.
 These concerns can exist alongside your cocaine use and need to be treated alongside your cocaine use disorder to prevent relapse.